DIDSR/PyBDC/README.md

 python3 PyBDC.py
 ```

-PyBDC can also be run through its container available at https://huggingface.co/didsr/PyBDC-Container
+PyBDC can also be run through its container available at https://huggingface.co/didsr/PyBDC-Container, or by executing the shell script [run_container.sh](run_container.sh).

 User guide
 ----------